Free NHS lateral-flow tests available at DMU for staff and students without symptoms

 Once you have had your test, you will receive your results within 24-48 hours.
 If you do test positive for Covid-19, you will need to self-isolate and inform DMU through www.dmu.ac.uk/safetracenotify.

 Your feedback is vital

-By taking part in this NHS Test and Trace pilot you are helping to stop the spread of the virus and protect other members of society.
-It is your views which will help shape and improve the pilot as it develops.
+By taking part lateral flow testing, you are helping to stop the spread of the virus and protect other members of society.
+It is your views which will help shape and improve the testing as it develops.

-As such, we would really appreciate it if, once you have had your test, you could fill out this short survey here.
+As such, we would really appreciate it if, once you have had your test, you could fill out our short survey.